Binsey, Oxfordshire: In literature

 An avenue of poplars in Binsey was made famous by Gerard Manley Hopkins in his poem "Binsey Poplars", written when he found the riverside trees felled.
 The replacements for these trees, which stretch from Binsey to Godstow, lasted until 2004, when the present replantings began.

 Theo Faron, the main character in P. D. James's 1992 dystopian novel The Children of Men, visits or refers to various landmarks in Binsey—including St Margaret's, St Frideswide's Priory and The Perch Inn—after having walked to the village from across Port Meadow.

+Elizabeth Goudge mentions Binsey, and the holy well, and some of the history, in Chapter 10 "The Holy Well", in her 1938 novel Towers in the Mist (Gerald Duckworth, London, 1938).
+Her novel is set in 1565 and 1566, culminating in the first visit to Oxford by Queen Elizabeth I of England.